 \subsection{Self-Supervised Vision Transformer}

-Transformer \cite{vaswani2017attention} has shown great success in various natural language processing tasks \cite{devlin2018bert,radford2019language,brown2020language}.
-Recently, many researchers attempted to explore the benefits of transformer-based models in computer vision tasks \cite{dosovitskiy2020image,touvron2020training,khan2021transformers}.
-In this work, we introduce Self-supervised image Transformer (SiT) adapted from Vision Transformer (ViT) proposed by \cite{dosovitskiy2020image} with some modifications.
+Transformer~\cite{vaswani2017attention} has shown great success in various natural language processing tasks~\cite{devlin2018bert,radford2019language,brown2020language}.
+Recently, many researchers attempted to explore the benefits of transformer-based models in computer vision tasks \cite{dosovitskiy2020image,touvron2020training}.
+In this work, we introduce Self-supervised vIsion Transformer (SiT) adapted from Vision Transformer (ViT) proposed by \cite{dosovitskiy2020image} with some modifications.